History of Buddhism in India

 A puja at one of the Buddhist Caves in Ellora.

-Buddhism is an ancient Indian religion, which arose in and around the ancient Kingdom of Magadha (now Bihar, India).
+Buddhism is an ancient Indian religion and philosophy, which arose in and around the ancient Kingdom of Magadha (now Bihar, India).
 It is based on the teachings of Gautama Buddha (Note: Born as a prince of the ancient Kapilavastu kingdom in ancient India, now in Lumbini, Nepal.), who lived in the 6th or 5th century BCE and was deemed a "Buddha" or an "Awakened One".
-Buddhist records in the Theravada tradition list Gautama Buddha as the fourth Buddha of our kalpa, while the next buddha will be Maitreya Buddha.
-Buddhism spread outside of Northern India beginning in the Buddha's lifetime.

 In the 3rd century BCE and during the reign of the Mauryan Emperor Ashoka, the Buddhist community split into two schools: the Mahāsāṃghika and the Sthaviravāda, each of which spread throughout India and grew into numerous sub-schools.
 In modern times, three major branches of Buddhism exist: the Theravada in Sri Lanka and Southeast Asia, and the Mahayana in the Himalayas and East Asia, and the Vajrayana throughout Asia and specifically in Tibet, Nepal, and Bhutan.

 The practice of Buddhism lost influence in India around the 7th century CE, after the collapse of the Gupta Empire.
 The last large empire to support Buddhism was the Pala Empire, that fell in the 12th century.
-By the end of the 12th century and after the invasions by the Turkic Muslims, Buddhism had largely disappeared from India with the exception of western and central Tibet, Mongolia, and isolated remnants in parts of south India.
+By the end of the 12th century and after the invasions by the Turkic Muslims, Buddhism had largely disappeared from India with the exception of western and central Tibet and isolated remnants in parts of south India.

 Since the 19th century, modern revivals of Buddhism have included the Maha Bodhi Society, the Vipassana movement, and the Dalit Buddhist movement spearheaded by B. R. Ambedkar.
 There has also been a growth in Tibetan Buddhism with the arrival of Tibetan diaspora and the Tibetan government in exile to India, following the Chinese occupation of Tibet in 1950.
 According to the 2011 census, there are 8.4 million Buddhists in India (0.70% of the total population).